TedSongjh/CSE599-fianl-project/README.md

 ```
 2. Convert nuImages dataset to CRUW dataset format

-The nuImages dataset have more attributes than our dataset, and also the nuImages's categories is in detail, which is meaning less for our Camera-Radar Fusion (CRF) annotation(The information extracted from radar can only provide accuracy location and velocity information, the feature of objects are compressed).
+The nuImages dataset have more attributes than our dataset, and also the nuImages's categories is in detail, which is meaning less for our Camera-Radar Fusion (CRF) annotation(The information extracted from radar can only provide accuracy location and velocity information, the feature of objects are compressed).This part of the code can be access from [nuimages.py](https://github.com/TedSongjh/CSE599-fianl-project/blob/main/nuimages.py).

+I use the nuScence build in devkit to load nuImages dataset and convert the categories use a mapping function, read all the relational data and transfer the metadata as a dict.
+For the segmantation part, the orignal segmantation format is a single map with category IDs for each instance, I convert the segmantation to each map per object, which can help me with futher fusion in objects.

+And also, in nuImages, the cyclist are not seperated into different kind of pedestrain, but we want to merge the cyclist and the vehicle.cycle, so I read the attribution annotation and the bicycle with rider will be train as different category.
+After the training, I can relate the human.pedestrian with the vehicle.cycle.withrider by identify the corss part in bounding box and segmantation, and merge these bounding box and segmantation together.
+Same idea will be implement on vehicle.trailer and vehicle.car.
+But we don't have enough trailer object to train for now, this part will be added in future.

 The categories mapping from nuImages to CRUW is:
 nuImages Category | CRUW Category